packbackbooks/engineering-docs/productivity.md

 - Work with the backlog owner to reduce the scope and update the DoD.
 - Create additional tickets to encompass the remaining work.
 - Working with the backlog owner, determine whether the additional tickets should be pulled into the current sprint or prioritized for an upcoming sprint.
+- Reflect on how we could have estimated this ticket better.
+Advocate for ways to improve estimation in sprint retrospective.

 ## Troubleshooting individual productivity